Gilgunnia cluster fence open day to inspire landholders to take action

 This is a free event and will be fully catered.
 Please RSVP for catering purposes to the Western Local Land Services Cobar office on (02) 6836 1575 by next Tuesday, 12 September.

-The Gilgunnia Cluster Fence project was funded through the Australian Government’s 2016 Drought and Pest Weed program.
+The Gilgunnia Cluster Fence project was funded through the Australian Government’s 2016 Pest and Weed Drought Funding program.

 Media contact: Charlie Whiteley, Western Local Land Services, 0428 679 974.